gtema/openstack/doc/src/osc.md

 * `--min-count <MIN_COUNT>`
 * `--name <NAME>` — A target cell name.
 Schedule the server in a host in the cell specified.
 It is available when `TargetCellFilter` is available on cloud side that is cell v1 environment
 * `--auto-networks`

-  Possible values: `true`, `false`

 * `--networks <JSON>`
 * `--none-networks`

-  Possible values: `true`, `false`

 * `--os-dcf-disk-config <OS_DCF_DISK_CONFIG>` — Controls how the API partitions the disk when you create, rebuild, or resize servers.
 A server inherits the `OS-DCF:diskConfig` value from the image from which it was created, and an image inherits the `OS-DCF:diskConfig` value from the server from which it was created.
 To override the inherited setting, you can include this attribute in the request body of a server create, rebuild, or resize request.
 If the `OS-DCF:diskConfig` value for an image is `MANUAL`, you cannot create a server from that image and set its `OS-DCF:diskConfig` value to `AUTO`.
 A valid value is:

+   - `AUTO`.
+The API builds the server with a single partition the size of the target flavor disk.
+The API automatically adjusts the file system to fit the entire partition. - `MANUAL`.
+The API builds the server by using whatever partition scheme and file system is in the source image.
+If the target flavor disk is larger, the API does not partition the remaining disk space.

   Possible values: `auto`, `manual`

 * `--personality <JSON>` — The file path and contents, text only, to inject into the server at launch.
 The maximum size of the file path data is 255 bytes.
-The maximum limit is the number of allowed bytes in the decoded, rather than encoded, data
+The maximum limit is the number of allowed bytes in the decoded, rather than encoded, data.

+   **Available until version 2.56**
 * `--return-reservation-id <RETURN_RESERVATION_ID>` — Indicates whether a config drive enables metadata injection.
 The config_drive setting provides information about a drive that the instance can mount at boot time.
 The instance reads files from the drive to get information that is normally available through the metadata service.
 This metadata is different from the user data.
 Not all cloud providers enable the `config_drive`.
 Read more in the [OpenStack End User Guide](https://docs.openstack.org/nova/latest/user/config-drive.html)

   Possible values: `true`, `false`

 * `--security-groups <SECURITY_GROUPS>` — One or more security groups.
 Specify the name of the security group in the `name` attribute.
 If you omit this attribute, the API creates the server in the `default` security group.
 Requested security groups are not applied to pre-existing ports
 * `--tags <TAGS>` — A list of tags.
 Tags have the following restrictions:

+   - Tag is a Unicode bytestring no longer than 60 characters. - Tag is a non-empty string. - ‘/’ is not allowed to be in a tag name - Comma is not allowed to be in a tag name in order to simplify requests that specify lists of tags - All other characters are allowed to be in a tag name - Each server can have up to 50 tags.

+   **New in version 2.52**
 * `--user-data <USER_DATA>` — Configuration information or scripts to use upon launch.
 Must be Base64 encoded.
-Restricted to 65535 bytes
+Restricted to 65535 bytes.

+   Note

+   The `null` value allowed in Nova legacy v2 API, but due to the strict input validation, it isn’t allowed in Nova v2.1 API.